 During a car crash, there exists a force between the obstacle and the car, which is known as the impact force.
 The magnitude of the impact force depends on the mass of the objects involved in the collision and the speed with which the objects move.
-This means that the greater be the mass of the objects involved in the collision, the more will be the intensity of impact force.
+This means that the greater be the mass of the objects involved in the collision, the more will be the intensity of the impact force.
 Similarly, the more be the acceleration with which the car moves, the greater will be the magnitude of the impact force.

 7. Object thrown from a Height

 When an object is thrown from a certain height, the gravitational pull of the earth helps it to develop acceleration.
 The acceleration increases as the object advanced towards the earth.
 According to Newton’s second law of motion, the acceleration developed by a body is directly proportional to the force.
-When the object hits the ground, impact force comes into action.
+When the object hits the ground, the impact force comes into action.
 This is the reason why a brittle object thrown from a tall building suffers more deformity than the situation where the same object is thrown from a comparatively shorter building.

 8. Karate Player Breaking Slab of Bricks

 A karate player makes use of the second law of motion to perform the task of breaking a slab of bricks.
-Since according to law the force is proportional to the acceleration, the player tends to move his/her hands over the slab of bricks swiftly.
+Since, according to law, the force is proportional to the acceleration, the player tends to move his/her hands over the slab of bricks swiftly.
 This helps him/her to gain acceleration and produce a proportionate amount of force.
 The force is sufficient enough to break the bricks.

 9. Driving a car